RyoLUtw/Stuffed-Fable-Helper-App/SCENES_README.md

 ### Tips
 - Keep vocabulary words lowercase in the JSON to ensure consistent highlighting.
 - Anchor events should appear in the sequence exactly where they belong.
 Blank events will display in timeline order but require player input.
-- When a new scene file is added, reload the webpage to see it appear in the selector automatically.
-If your hosting environment does not expose directory listings, re-run the manifest script below and redeploy the updated `scene-index.json`.
+- When a new scene file is added, run the manifest script below, commit the updated `scene-index.json`, and reload the webpage to see it appear in the selector.

 ### Manifest helper script

-The optional helper below rebuilds the fallback manifest for environments that hide directory listings.
+Use the helper below to rebuild the manifest whenever the scene list changes.

 ```bash
 node scripts/update-scene-index.mjs